 This post is part of a 3-part series for creating, sealing, and framing custom artwork.
 Catch part 1 — my painting tutorial — here.
 Today, I’m sealing my art with epoxy resin to get a clear, gallery-worthy finish that protects!

 Hey, friends!
 Back at this DIY thing today with part 2 of my starry night mountain painting.
 If you missed part 1 where I showed you how to create easy custom art with acrylic paints (and get that fun starry sky look), jump to that tutorial here.
-For part 2, I’m sealing the entire piece with art-safe resin and sharing how to get a gorgeous, glossy finish!
+For part 2, I’m sealing the entire piece with art-safe resin and sharing how to get a gorgeous, high quality glossy finish!
 The whole point of this step is that it protects the art underneath from dust and grime, but I also love this step in the process because it uses FIRE.
+I wrote this tutorial specifically for beginners, so if you’re new to this process, I’ve got you covered!

 This post was sponsored by Bernzomatic.